 Feel free to experiment: you can throw in some marshmallow cream to the mix or add a thick layer of chocolate on top.

 If you like this collection of hearty southern comfort foods then you should try one of my classics comforting foods.
+Also check out my best Southern seasonings that you must have in your pantry.

 Try one of my comfort recipes for your next family meal!
 And if you have any questions, I'm here to help!